-Only if the step is the first step in the jcf.
+1 Only if the step is the first step in the jcf.
 This is only for reference purposes and not accessed by the utility.
-Optional.
-Only use one of the identifiers in a single step of a jcf.

 The only format requirement for the input and output file lines in the jcf input file is that a space, a tab, or any combination of tabs and spaces occurs between the identifier and the text string.
 The step identifier (/STEP) however, has three components - the identifier (/STEP), a text string identifying the step (i.e., Step1), and the utility name (MOVESmetInputBuild), with each separated by a space, a tab, or any combination of tabs and spaces.
 Figure 148 shows a sample jcf.